Jonathan2251/lbd/source/gpu.rst

 To get to know how animation for a 3D modeling, please look video here [#animation1]_.
-In this series of video, you find the 3D modeling tools creating Java instead of C/C++ code of calling OpenGL api and shaders.
-Because Java can call OpenGL api through a wrapper library [#joglwiki]_.
+In this series of video, you find the 3D modeling tools creating Java instead of C/C++ code calling OpenGL api and shaders.
+It's because Java can call OpenGL api through a wrapper library [#joglwiki]_.

 3D Rendering